digitalhappens/MyLittleTools/README.md

 In version 0.6 we had a favorite button, but this was globally, with MyLittleFavorites you can handle up to 8 self-defined favorite modules per instance / preset.

-You can have as many instances in a patch within VCV Rack as you want or use the fast preset-loading function to siwtch between favorite module setups.
+You can have as many instances in a patch within VCV Rack as you want or use the fast preset-loading function to switch between favorite module setups.
 For better organization, each instance of the module can have a unique name like "BASIC" or "VCO".

 ## MyLittleTags, tag browsing